-For more than 25 years, ACVR has been well-regarded by attendees as a forum for relevant discussions and collaborations across the breadth of vaccinology.
+For more than 25 years, the event has been well-regarded by attendees as a unique forum for relevant discussions and interdisciplinary collaborations between scientists and researchers, healthcare professionals, government, industry, and academia.

 Questions?
 Email: vaccine@nfid.org